-Financial risk analysts identify and analyse the areas of potential risk threatening the assets, earning capacity or success of organisations in the industrial, commercial or public sector.
+As a financial risk analyst, you'll identify and analyse areas of potential risk threatening the assets, earning capacity or success of organisations in the industrial, commercial or public sector.
 You'll also be responsible for predicting change and future trends, as well as forecasting cost to the organisation.

 There are high degrees of specialisation within the profession.
 Risk analysts may work in sales, origination, trading, marketing, financial services or private banking, specialising in: